-Sarin was born in 1974, the year of the Tiger.
-His mother, having borne eight daughters had prayed to the gods at the Angkor Wat Temple to give her just 1 son.
-On her return to their home town in the Sisophon district, some 60 kilometers from Siem Reap, she found that she was pregnant with Sarin.
-One year after Sarin’s birth the Khmer Rouge, under the leadership of Pol Pot came into force.
-When Sarin was only 2 years old his father was executed as the Khmer Rouge extremists went on a bloody genocide to rid the country of anyone with an education, whom they viewed a threat.
+Sarin was born in 1974 during the Cambodian civil war.
+One year after Sarin’s birth, the Khmer Rouge took control of the country.
+When Sarin was only 2 years old, his father was executed by the Khmer Rouge extremists, who went on a bloody genocide to rid the country of anyone with an education, whom they viewed a threat.
 Aside from the hundreds of thousands of killings, many people died indirectly at the hands of the Khmer Rouge due to starvation and disease.
-Sadly, 2 of Sarin’s sisters succumbed to starvation and another died from dengue fever, a disease that still afflicts thousands of children in Cambodia each year.
+Sadly, two of Sarin’s sisters succumbed to starvation and another died from dengue fever, a disease that still afflicts thousands of children in Cambodia each year.
 Cambodia suffered a loss of 25% of its population during the Khmer Rouge regime.

 As a Child After the Khmer Rouge